 This recipe was developed after I stumbled across a recipe on Elana’s Pantry.
 I was looking for something different to make as a mid-afternoon pick-me-up and these hit the spot!
 They are really soft, so make sure you keep them refrigerated or frozen until you want to eat them.
 They are similar to the LaraBars that you can find at the grocery store.

 Coupons and Freebies for Chocolate Energy Bars Recipe Ingredients

 I am always asked about my favorite ingredients and what I use in my own kitchen.
-Below are special coupon offers that select affiliate partners are currently offering:
+I have linked to the products from my affiliate partners that I personally use and recommend.
+And now, here are the special coupon offers that select affiliate partners are currently offering:

 - Thrive Market: If you sign up through this link, you will get 15% OFF your first order.

-Amazon, of course, has everything you need for this recipe.
-Their prices are often very good, though I love to shop around and sometimes find that Vitacost and Thrive Market have better deals.
+- Amazon, of course, has everything you need for this recipe.
+Their prices are often very good, though I love to shop around and sometimes find that Thrive Market has better deals.
 If you like saving money, it’s good to shop around! 🙂

-Chocolate Energy Bars
+Gluten-Free Chocolate Energy Bars (copycat Lara Bars)

 - 3/4 cup walnuts